 The Authority has reduced the time taken to review and issue its Record of Decision on Summary Project Reports from 30 days to five (5) days.

-A register of the SPRs processed within Nairobi County is available DOWNLOAD (As at February 2020)
+A register of the SPRs processed within Nairobi County is available DOWNLOAD (AS AT MAY 2020)